 One thing I hadn’t prepared myself for when I became a parent was the amount of laundry that seem to appear from nowhere.
 Not to worry, I thought to myself, once I’m past that ‘baby vomit and pureed veg on everything’ stage there won’t be so much but seven years into parenthood it still hasn’t let up.
 Now the combination of ‘normal’ clothes, school uniform, sports kits, outdoor clothes and stuff for messy play, not to mention a second child, seems to make the pile bigger than ever.

-Over the last few years I have done my best to develop a system to keep the work to a minimum and thought I share my top tips for taming the laundry:
+Over the last few years I have done my best to develop a system to keep the work to a minimum and thought I share my top tips that I learnt from the experts from wewash24 for taming the laundry:

 Choose a good washing machine…

 First things first, you need a decent machine.
 The choice of washing machines and the difference in cost is vast so shop around and read up on reviews and recommendations to ensure you get the best one.

 If space and funds allow a separate dryer will make a big difference to how quickly you can get the laundry done.
 I also find that they tend to function better and break down less than combined washer/dryers.

 Some clothes are much more hassle to wash than others.
 I deliberately choose clothes, particularly for the boys, that I know can be washed and dried on a normal cycle and don’t need ironing.
 I also stick to brands I trust not to shrink or fray and that are good at keeping their colour.
 Interestingly this doesn’t seem to be an area where ‘you get what you pay for’ applies.
 I’ve found expensive brands seem to often wash very badly and require special care, probably even more than the bargain basement stuff.
 I think it’s the mid-range brands that really seem to win out here.